 |---|---|---|

-This means a California ISO exercise creates both a federal AMT liability and a California ordinary income tax liability.
+This means a California ISO exercise can create both a federal AMT liability and a California AMT liability on the same $200,000 preference.
 The combined hit can be severe, and it's a major reason California tech employees need to plan ISO exercises carefully.
+We walk through this double-AMT scenario in detail in our guide to the California ISO exercise and state AMT trap.

 Use our ISO AMT Calculator to model both the federal AMT impact and the California state tax on your ISO exercise.